Bruno-Sosa/Misc-Scripts/README.md

 ### Finish the installation in a minimal fashion.
 Try to get a bootable installation as quickly as possible.
 Before when I was using Arch, I would try to get everything (ie a Desktop Environment) installed with `pacstrap`.
-It felt great booting into your system for the first time, and not being greeted by a console demanding more work.
+It felt great booting into your system for the first time, instead of being greeted by a console demanding more work.
-However if your using source-based distros this will definitively not scale.
+However, if you're using a source-based distro this will definitively not scale.
 So in order to maintain an uniform structure, the installation of things not required to boot will not be included.

-#### Other things might be removed
+#### Other things that might be removed
 - locale related stuff
 - log installation (maybe, since you don't have anything to log yet)